RandyAlvarez0/Food-Ordering-App-Yummie/README.md

 ## Overview
 ### Description
-Can order different foods from all over the world.
-Sorted by food categories like, Snacks and Pizzas.
-Can view a section a popular dishes and a section of chef specials.
+With this app users can order different dishes from all over the world; see them sorted by food categories like, Snacks and Pizzas.
+Can view a section of popular dishes and a section of chef specials.

 ### App Evaluation
 - **Category:** Food Ordering